Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin

 Furthermore, is exactly the value $Z(\Omega_{u,v})$ arising in Definition~\ref{dfn:near-assignment}.
 Thus, by \eqref{eq:near_assignments}, the total weight of near-assignments of $\Omega$ is

 Here, the first inequality uses Lemma~\ref{lem:cP_000} and the second inequality uses~\eqref{eq:temptemp}. \end{proof}

 An \emph{edge-weighted multigraph} is a multigraph in which each edge $e$ is assigned a non-negative rational weight $w(e)$.
 Given an edge-weighted multigraph $G$, a \emph{matching} of~$G$ is a subset $M\sse E(G)$ such that each vertex is incident to at most one edge in $M$.
 The \emph{weight} of $M$, denoted $w(M)$, is the product of the weights of the edges in $M$.
 A matching $M$ is \emph{perfect} if every vertex is incident to exactly one edge in $M$.
-A matching $M$ is \emph{nearly perfect} if every vertex is incident to exactly one edge in $M$, except for two vertices which are not incident to any edges in $M$.
+A matching $M$ is \emph{nearly perfect} if every vertex is incident to exactly one edge in $M$, except for two vertices which are not incident to any edges in $M$; the concept of near-perfect matchings will be important in Lemma~\ref{lem:poly_approx}.
 The \emph{total weight of perfect matchings} of the multigraph $G$ is defined by $\ZPM(G) = \sum_M w(M)$, where the sum is over all perfect matchings $M$ of $G$.
-The total weight of near-perfect matchings is similarly defined as $\ZNPM(G) = \sum_M w(M)$, where the sum is over all near perfect matchings $M$ of $G$.
+The total weight of near-perfect matchings is similarly defined as $\ZNPM(G) = \sum_M w(M)$, where the sum is over all near-perfect matchings $M$ of $G$.